Pancreatic cancer: Targeted Therapy

+Immunotherapy

+Personalized mRNA Vaccines

+A 2025 study reports that a phase 1 clinical trial has found promising results for personalized mRNA vaccines as a potential treatment for pancreatic cancer.
+The trial involved 16 patients with resectable pancreatic cancer, who were monitored for up to four years.
+Between 2019 and 2021, participants underwent tumor removal surgery.
+Researchers then used genetic material from each patient's tumor to create customized mRNA vaccines, designed to help the immune system recognize and attack cancer cells.
+Patients also received standard treatment alongside the vaccine.
+Results showed that eight of the 16 participants developed T cells targeting their tumors, indicating an immune response to the vaccine.

 PanNETs

 Treatment of PanNETs, including the less common malignant types, may include a number of approaches.
-Some small tumors of less than 1 cm. that are identified incidentally, for example on a CT scan performed for other purposes, may be followed by watchful waiting.
+Some small tumors of less than 1 cm that are identified incidentally, for example on a CT scan performed for other purposes, may be followed by watchful waiting.
 This depends on the assessed risk of surgery which is influenced by the site of the tumor and the presence of other medical problems.
 Tumors within the pancreas only (localized tumors), or with limited metastases, for example to the liver, may be removed by surgery.
 The type of surgery depends on the tumor location, and the degree of spread to lymph nodes.

 For localized tumors, the surgical procedure may be much less extensive than the types of surgery used to treat pancreatic adenocarcinoma described above, but otherwise surgical procedures are similar to those for exocrine tumors.
 The range of possible outcomes varies greatly; some types have a very high survival rate after surgery while others have a poor outlook.
 As all this group are rare, guidelines emphasize that treatment should be undertaken in a specialized center.
 Use of liver transplantation may be considered in certain cases of liver metastasis.

 For functioning tumors, the somatostatin analog class of medications, such as octreotide, can reduce the excessive production of hormones.
 Lanreotide can slow tumor growth.
 If the tumor is not amenable to surgical removal and is causing symptoms, targeted therapy with everolimus or sunitinib can reduce symptoms and slow progression of the disease.
 Standard cytotoxic chemotherapy is generally not very effective for PanNETs, but may be used when other drug treatments fail to prevent the disease from progressing, or in poorly differentiated PanNET cancers.

 Radiation therapy is occasionally used if there is pain due to anatomic extension, such as metastasis to bone.
 Some PanNETs absorb specific peptides or hormones, and these PanNETs may respond to nuclear medicine therapy with radiolabeled peptides or hormones such as iobenguane (iodine-131-MIBG).
 Radiofrequency ablation (RFA), cryoablation, and hepatic artery embolization may also be used.